ldall03/search_engine/README.md

 This demo is not extensively testes, bugs are possible although I have not found any

 This has been compiled for windows 10, it is not guaranted to work on other platforms

+If any bugs are encountered, create an issue to report the bug on this github page, this make it easier to track bugs...